peppelinux/draft-demarco-oauth-nonce-endpoint/draft-demarco-nonce-endpoint.md

 }
 ~~~~

-Please note that the values represented in the previous examples may depend on domain specific requirements and implementation.
+Please note that the values represented in the previous examples may depend on domain specific requirements and implementation and these MUST NOT be intended as normative.

 # Security Considerations